red/red/README.md

     --config [...]                 : Provides compilation settings as a block of `name: value` pairs.

+    --catch                        : Stay in the REPL after the script finishes.

     --cli                          : Run the command-line REPL instead of the graphical console.